 Yes!
 Please have details of your qualifications available, both A levels and GCSEs (or equivalent).
 We will then be able to let you know whether we can offer you a place.
 If you plan to accept your Clearing offer, you must apply for a UCAS ID via UCAS; we recommend doing this as soon as possible since UCAS can take up to 24 hours to issue you a login.

 Yes!
 We appreciate that after a gap year your interests and aspirations may have changed.
 Please have your UCAS personal ID and/or Reading ID readily available, as well as details of all your qualifications (A level and GCSEs or equivalent).
 We can then let you know whether we can offer you a place.
 Please note: you'll need to withdraw your confirmed place and make a new UCAS application to accept your offer from Reading.

 Yes, we may be able to make you a Clearing offer if we have places available on the course you previously applied for.

-Unfortunately not.
-We're not able to consider you through Clearing for the same course if Reading was your firm/insurance choice and we weren't able to confirm your place.
+Unfortunately, we're not able to consider you through Clearing for the same course if Reading was your Firm/Insurance choice but we weren't able to confirm your place.
 We may be able to consider you for another course in Clearing, which we will look at on a case-by-case basis.

 If you get a place through Clearing and haven't yet applied for a student loan, don't worry.
-You can apply via the SFE online service.
+You can apply via the Student Finance England online service.

 Yes.
-We accept a number of international qualifications for entry directly onto our undergraduate programmes.
-If your qualifications do not meet the criteria for a place on a full degree course, then the International Foundation Programme at Reading provides you with a pathway to an undergraduate degree course.
-You can check your eligibility by country for our undergraduate and IFP courses.
+We accept a range of international qualifications for entry directly onto our undergraduate programmes.
+If your qualifications do not meet the criteria for a place on a full degree course, we offer some courses with an integrated Foundation year, and we also offer an International Foundation Programme (IFP) at Reading that provides you with a pathway to an undergraduate degree course.
+You can check your eligibility by country for our undergraduate and International Foundation courses.